 A coastal city in the Australian state of Victoria, Melbourne is known for its trendy arts scene, riverfront bars and restaurants and modern Federation Square development.

 And do you know what?
 It’s an absolutely cracking place.

 Needless to say, I always regretted this.

-At the end of September, almost two years following my first time in Oz, my dream of being able to visit this captivating city became a reality.
+At the end of September, almost two years after my first time in Oz, my dream of being able to visit this captivating city became a reality.
 And it certainly didn’t disappoint.